UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

 Automatical download and install from CRAN
 ##########################################

+[RB: all clusters have these packages pre-installed.
+This section can be removed]

 .. note::

     You find a list of packages in CRAN (https://cran.r-project.org/) and a list of repos here: https://cran.r-project.org/mirrors.html